Model Overview

 Table 1: Model Main Screen

-• Enables to configure the transaction data item with:
+This section enables you to configure transaction data items/metadata items with:

 For additional information see the Model Implementation articles